LakshyaMalhotra/Salary-prediction-based-on-job-descriptions/README.md

 The possible use-case for this project is for the websites showing job postings to give a better estimate of the salaries and to give job seekers an idea about the salaries based on their credentials.

+> NOTE: The dataset for the project is pretty much modelling ready and there is a very little scope of data cleaning and feature engineering (in my opinion).
+That is why, I took the full opportunity to do a lot of experimentation regarding automating the code as possible and to write clean and modular code (tried to avoid hard-coding values).
 ## Data Exploration (DISCOVER)
 ### Checking out the data
 Following datasets are provided for this project in the CSV format: